GalaChain/sdk/docs/concepts/chain-key-design.md

 ## Key Design Principles

+### 0. Index Keys defined on Classes group ledger entries (rows) by Class

+The `INDEX_KEY` should be defined on each class that extends `ChainObject`.
+Each class **must** have a unique key that differentiates it from other classes.

+This key will
+prefix the composite key of all instances of a given class and ensure they are arranged in an adjacent keyspace within the World State Ledger index, facilitating range queries.

+Convention prefixes `INDEX_KEY` values in the GalaChain SDK with "GC" for "GalaChain", generally followed by 2-4 additional capital letters based on the TypeScript class name.

+For custom packages, chaincode, and smart contracts consider prefixing all your `INDEX_KEY` strings with a specific prefix based on your project, and following a similar convention to keep index keys unique.

 ### 1. Order of Specificity

 Chain keys must be arranged from least specific (broadest) to most specific: